codess-aus/PL-900/Power_BI.md

 You should recommend a dashboard to configure alerts when a specific threshold target is met With a dashboard, the managers can configure a data alert on the tiles that they are most interested in.
 For example, a sales manager can configure an alert when the total sales are above the expected.
 Data alerts are available only for the user who created them.

 You cannot apply filters to a dashboard.

+**Comment feature**.
+This feature allows you to collaborate with others and the @mentions feature allows you to grab the attention of your colleagues.

+**Spotlight feature**.
+This feature simply highlights the selected visual on your display.

+**Export the data feature**.
+Exporting the data

+**Subscribe feature**.
+This feature will email you a snapshot of the dashboard for the frequency you select.

 Dashboards are created in the Power BI Service, not in Power BI Desktop.
 In Power BI Service, you add visualizations from your reports to dashboards.